jackcarter9/Bayesian-multi-component-40Ar-39Ar-dating/README.md

 ##Data - Contains all data used in the case studies in the paper

 With Code folder is the code for each case study presented in the Paper.
 The Vanlaningham&Mark folder contains four notebooks for each mixture.
-Each notebook reads in a dataframe, for the individual data in the code folder.
-The code is then analysed as shown in each code folder.
+Each notebook reads in a dataframe, each dataframe is the the data folder.
+The code read in each dataframe frame then carries out the Bayesian analysis that is described in the paper.

+The kula case studies are in the Kula case study folder.
+The data for these notebooks are in the data folder.
+Each notebook reads in a a mixture dataset and then is analysed with the Bayesian model described in the paper.

+The final case study is in the Mars surface case study.
+In this notebook the datasets is forward modelled then inverted with the Bayesian model.